Jalkhov/SideBarPro/readme.md

 Copyright (C) 2011-2024 Tito Bouzout

-This license apply to all the files inside this program unless noted different for some files or portions of code inside these files.
+This license applies to all the files inside this program unless noted different for some files or portions of code inside these files.

 This program is free software: you can redistribute it and/or modify it under